(partially) Deprecate FTP services

 Please discuss this proposal, and either close if rejected or reassign to me for implementation.

-#3 Updated by Pierre-Louis Bonicoli almost 2 years ago
+#3 Updated by Pierre-Louis Bonicoli about 2 years ago

 - Assignee changed from Pierre-Louis Bonicoli to Marc Dequènes